 The concept of a coordinated insect surveillance program for the prairies first took shape in 1997.
 Since then, the Prairie Pest Monitoring Network (PPMN) has been involved in developing monitoring protocols and coordinating field crop insect population monitoring.
 The distribution and abundance of crop pests are correlated with climate, weather, agronomic practices and their natural enemies; these factors can be utilized to forecast pest populations and better understand where and when crops may be affected.

 The PPMN is comprised of field crop entomologists who conduct research and actively monitor to support crop protection on the Canadian prairies.
-It includes researchers from Agriculture and Agri-Food Canada, Manitoba Agriculture, Saskatchewan Ministry of Agriculture, Alberta Agriculture & Forestry as well as University researchers.
+It includes researchers from Agriculture and Agri-Food Canada, Manitoba Agriculture, Saskatchewan Agriculture, Alberta Agriculture & Forestry as well as University researchers.
 Industry stakeholders provide regular input and valuable insight at annual PPMN working group meetings.

 Dr. Owen Olfert (Agriculture and Agri-Food Canada, Saskatoon Research and Development Centre) is the PPMN chair.
 Over the years, the Network has been funded by several partners.
 Our current funding support (2015-2019) is led by Western Grains Research Foundation who is partnered with Saskatchewan Canola Development Commission, Manitoba Canola Growers, Alberta Wheat Commission, Saskatchewan Pulse Growers, Saskatchewan Flax Development Commission and Agriculture and Agri-Food Canada.